6 Flood Prevention Tips for your Home

 It’s important to maintain eavestroughs and gutters and make sure they are not clogged with leaves and debris.
 When they are clogged, they can cause damage to the foundation.
 When checking the gutters, use a garden hose to wash it and see if the water drains properly away from your home.

 Lastly, it’s important to make sure you have proper insurance coverage for water damage.
 Desjardins Insurance offers a wide variety of home insurance coverages.
-For more information, contact one of our agents and get a quote.
+For more information, contact one of our licensed insurance advisors and get a quote.